-- An Independent Careers Adviser who provides CIAG in the following ways: - Individual and group interviews in Year 11 - o Individual interviews available for Year 9, 10, 12 and 13 through school and self-referral - Assemblies, group sessions and talks to year groups arranged by the Careers Adviser. - Offering bookable appointments at Parents' Evenings, Open Events, Year 8, 9 and 11 Options Evenings. - The promotion of opportunities through internal and external events; articles; adverts; on the school website; and features in each year group's Next Steps & Careers Showbie folder, also accessible for parents and staff. - The advertising of upcoming opportunities and events on display boards around school.
+- An Independent Careers Adviser who provides CIAG in the following ways: - Individual and group interviews in Year 11 - o Individual interviews available for Year 9, 10, 12 and 13 through school and self-referral - \circ $\;$ Assemblies, group sessions and talks to year groups arranged by the Careers Adviser. - Offering bookable appointments at Parents' Evenings, Open Events, Year 8, 9 and 11 Options Evenings. - The promotion of opportunities through internal and external events; articles; adverts; on the school website; and features in each year group's Next Steps & Careers Showbie folder, also accessible for parents and staff. - The advertising of upcoming opportunities and events on display boards around school.

 - Liaising with FE providers and collating information on behalf of the school for reporting Destinations Measures data adapting provision as required. - Personalised support: Close liaison with SEND and SRP to support transition to adulthood for students with additional needs including personalised liaison with FE and specialist local providers to enable a smooth transition for students. - Careers Resources: These are situated in C10 with careers staff.
 All Post-16 students will have an individual login for Unifrog, the school's careers related software.
-All students Y7-13 are given access to information and advice through the school website and Showbie, providing universal and stage appropriate links to a wide range of up to date careers information. - Specialist Visitors: Students gain access to professionals in a range of careers through participation in an online Careers and Apprenticeship Fair, events during National Careers Week and National Apprenticeship Week, Mock Interviews, Year 11 Transition Day and Year 12 Next Steps week - Off-Site Career Information Opportunities: These are organised and offered to Year 11 through the 'Skills Show' and 'College Taster' to enable IGS students to explore the different options available to them post-16.
+All students Y7-13 are given access to information and advice through the school website and Showbie, providing universal and stage appropriate links to a wide range of up-to-date careers information. - Specialist Visitors: Students gain access to professionals in a range of careers through participation in FutureFest, events during National Careers Week and National Apprenticeship Week, Mock Interviews, Year 11 Transition Day and Year 12 Next Steps week - Off-Site Career Information Opportunities: These are organised and offered to Year 11 through the 'Skills Show' and 'College Taster' to enable IGS students to explore the different options available to them post-16.
 Open days for a wide range of colleges and training providers are all promoted, and students are encouraged to attend these out of school.
-Online virtual resources are also promoted for students to participate in. - Our own Careers Fair FutureFest This is an annual careers fair with over 30 stalls covering the widest possible range of providers private and public sector.
+Online virtual resources are also promoted for students to participate in. - The Leadership & Enrichment Fayre in September each year includes representatives from local organisations who promote volunteering and active citizenship.
+This is an employer encounter which meets Gatsby 5 - Our own Careers Fair FutureFest This is an annual careers fair with over 30 stalls covering the widest possible range of providers private and public sector.
 This is attended by all students in years 7-13